JBlackN/videolog/README.rst

 **!!!
 IMPORTANT !!!**

-Application uses Youtube Data API with OAuth 2.0, therefore client secret file is needed.
+Application uses YouTube_ Data API with OAuth 2.0, therefore client secret file is needed.
 See guide_ how to obtain it.
-Place it in application's root directory.
+Place it in application's root directory (client_secret.json).

 .. _guide: https://developers.google.com/youtube/v3/quickstart/python#step_1_turn_on_the_api_name